Rhamnus cathartica

 Rhamnus cathartica, the European buckthorn, common buckthorn, purging buckthorn, or just buckthorn, is a species of small tree in the flowering plant family Rhamnaceae.
 It is native to Europe, northwest Africa and western Asia, from the central British Isles south to Morocco, and east to Kyrgyzstan.
 It was introduced to North America as an ornamental shrub in the early 19th century or perhaps before, and is now naturalized in the northern half of the continent, and is classified as an invasive plant in several US states and in Ontario, Canada.

 Description

 Rhamnus cathartica is a deciduous, dioecious shrub or small tree growing up to 10 m tall, with grey-brown bark and often thorny branches.
-The leaves are elliptic to oval, 25–90 mm long and 12–35 mm broad; they are green, turning yellow in autumn, and are arranged somewhat variably in opposite to subopposite pairs or alternately.
-The flowers are yellowish-green, with four petals; they are dioecious and insect pollinated.
+The leaves are elliptic to oval, 25–90 mm long and 12–35 mm broad; they are green, turning yellow in autumn, have toothed margins, and are arranged somewhat variably in opposite to subopposite pairs or alternately.
+The flowers are yellowish-green with four petals; they are dioecious and insect pollinated and bloom in April–June.
 The fruit is a globose black drupe, 6–10 mm across, and contains two to four seeds.

+In addition to the kindred Frangula alnus, Rhamnus cathartica may be visually confused with a plant of another family, Cornus sanguinea.

 The species was originally named by Carl Linnaeus as Rhamnus catharticus, but this spelling was corrected to cathartica as the genus name Rhamnus is treated as being of feminine gender.